johnamcconnell/FaucETH/README.md

 ## from source

-or directly run tha app from within the repo via:
+or directly run the app from within the repo via:

 `./gradlew run`